errbufferoverfl/garden.errbufferoverfl.me/antilibrary/cultish.md

 ## Quotes

+> Roses are red
+> Money is green
+> The American Dream
+> Is a pyramid scheme

 ## Other Notes

 ### Initial Thoughts

 Amanda Montell is a language scholar who has worked on similar books before so I'm expecting the book to be very linguistic oriented.
 From the book summary I'm expecting the book explores the "suburban mom gone QAnon" pipeline in more detail, rather than glossing over _how_ people are radicalised.

-I'm also pleased to see that Montell's research won't just focus on what we see or understand as religious or political cults, but will also explore how cultish language is used by start-ups, fitness brands and social media.
+I'm also pleased to see that Montell's research won't just focus on what we see or understand as religious or political "cults", but will also explore how cultish language is used by start-ups, fitness brands and social media.

-After watching a few series and documentaries about cults you can see the same patterns in emerge but at the same time it's very easy to second guess wether you're reading too much into it.

 Based on the table of contents I suspect the structure will be very similar to the Netflix series *How to Become a Cult Leader*.

-- **Chapter 2 Congratulations — You Have Been Chosen to Joint the Next Evolutionary Level Above Human** has big Heavens Gate themes.
-- **Chapter 3 Even YOU Can Learn to Speak in Tongues** gives me the impression we might touch on Jim Jones and his use of code switching to get people involved in the Jonestown cult.
-- **Part 4 Do You Wanna Be a # BossBabe** sounds like we'll be exploring the "cult" of at the intersection of grind culture, leaning in and feminist ideology — multi-level marketing!
-- **Part 5 This Hour is Going to Change Your Life… and Make You LOOK AWESOME** looks like it'll be covering the fitness industry and how they tap into our psyche the way cults do.
-- **Part 6 Follow for Follow** feels like it'll be more social media and perhaps Instagram? focused, given I don't really use the platform I'm not too sure what cultish dark-patterns are used on the site.

-There are a fair few references and notes!
-There look to be some really interesting references to Jim Jones and Scientology that I feel like will be worth digging into as part of reading this book.

 ## Chapter 1: Repeat After Me